realmagicgreen/magicgreen11ty/src/articles/2018-08-26-biodegradable-indonesian-plastic.md

 Avani wooden cutleries is derived from certified forests.
 Made from birchwood, they become the perfect substitute in replacing the normally used plastic cutlery.
 They are also aesthetically more natural and provide a flexible and durable feel for your consuming needs.

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'wooden cutleries' %}
+{% include 'partials/image.html', name: 'name', caption: 'wooden cutleries' %}